ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 5. Under Attach subnets, select the backend subnet.
 6. Click **Create access control list**.

-This will override the VPC ACL and creates an ACL specific to the backend subnet.
+This will override the VPC ACL and assigns an ACL with rules specific to the backend subnet.

 ### Configure network rules for the frontend subnet

 To create an ACL for frontend,

 1. Click on the [All access control lists for VPC ](https://cloud.ibm.com/vpc/network/acl) > New access control list
-2. Enter a name say my-acl-frontend and select **Dallas** region.
+2. Enter a name (use `vpc-pubpriv-frontend-acl`) and select **Dallas** region.
 3. Define these **Inbound** rules

    | Allow/Deny | Source | Protocol | Value                    |